|May 24th, 2023||12:00 - 1:00 EST|

 Measurements for Manual Wheelchairs: Details Make a Big Difference

 The manual wheelchair assessment and set-up is individual to the client and is therefore a complex and intricate process.
 Decisions made during this process can be the difference between client satisfaction and equipment abandonment.
 The results can have an effect on the users’ health, level of independence and

-Anatomy of a Wheelchair: Clinical Implications – new for 2020
+Anatomy of a Manual Wheelchair: Clinical Implications

 When selecting an appropriate manual wheelchair, we often focus on the features and benefits of the selected product; or default to the familiar.
 However, we may be doing our client’s a disservice by not considering the form and function of the wheelchair.

 What's in a cushion?
 Clinical Considerations for Matching Client to Product

 The anatomy of the pelvis is the same for everyone, with some slight differences between male and female, so why is there not just one cushion for everyone?
 This course will review the critical bony prominences with an in-depth look at how to measure the client and how to relate those measurements to both the seating system and the wheelchair base.